• Skip to primary navigation

 Oh snap, you're in the middle of cooking and just realized there's no Dijon mustard in the pantry.

-We’ve all been there, right?
-No sweat, because I’ve got the lowdown on the top Dijon mustard subs that’ll save your dish without skipping a beat.
+No sweat, because I've got the details on the top Dijon mustard subs that'll save your dish without skipping a beat.

-These alternatives are not just makeshift fixes; they’re total game-changers that might even find a permanent spot in your recipes.
+These alternatives are not just makeshift fixes; they're total solid options that might even find a permanent spot in your recipes.

 The 5 Best Substitutes for Dijon Mustard